24BlackMamba8/OnoAir-App/README.md

 # ✈️ OnoAir Flight Booking Management System 🛫

-## 📚 Introduction ✨
+## 📚 Overview

-OnoAir Flight Booking Management System is a 🌍 comprehensive and professional application designed to streamline the process of booking flights with ease and convenience.
-This project is a part of the Front-end Development and Implementation course offered by the Department of Computer Science, allowing students to apply their knowledge and skills practically. ✈️📚✨
+**OnoAir Flight Booking Management System** is a comprehensive web application designed to simplify the flight booking process for users and provide management tools for administrators.
+This project is part of the **Front-End Development and Implementation** course at the **Department of Computer Science**, offering a hands-on opportunity to apply Angular and TypeScript best practices.

 ---

-## 🎯 Project Goals ✈️
+## 🎯 Project Goals

-### 🛠️ Primary Objectives 💺
+### 🛠️ Core Objectives
-1. **User-Friendly Booking**: Provide a seamless and efficient platform for users to search, compare, and book flights. 💻✈️🔍
+1. **Seamless User Booking Experience**: Allow users to search, compare, and book flights effortlessly. 🔍💺
-2. **Administrative Control**: Offer intuitive management tools for system administrators to monitor application performance and manage databases of flights and users. 📊🛠️🗂️
+2. **Comprehensive Admin Control**: Enable administrators to manage flights, destinations, and user data. 🛠️📊
-3. **Advanced Features**: Integrate features such as advanced search, seat reservation, and additional options to enhance the user experience. 🚀💺🎯
+3. **Feature-Rich System**: Integrate advanced features such as seat reservations, flight searches, and real-time booking options. 🚀🎯

-### 📘 Learning Objectives 🧑‍💻
+### 📘 Learning Objectives
-- Build a foundational application using Angular. 🛠️📘✨
+- Develop a robust front-end application using **Angular**. 🛠️
-- Practice coding standards as per Angular and TypeScript Style Guides. 📜🔍💡
+- Practice coding standards aligned with **Angular** and **TypeScript** best practices. 📜
-- Demonstrate the advantages of Web Frameworks over basic technologies. 🌐🚀📈
+- Learn the advantages of using modern **web frameworks** for creating scalable, maintainable applications. 🌐

 ---

-## 🖥️ Features 🔍
+## 🖥️ Key Features

-### ✈️ Management Screens 📋
+### ✈️ Management Screens
 1. **Flight Destination Management**:
-   - Tabular display of all destinations.
+   - Manage destinations with easy-to-read tables.
-   - View detailed information about destinations. ✈️📋🗺️
+   - View detailed information about each destination. 🌍✈️
 2. **Flight Management**:
-   - View a list of defined flights.
-   - Detailed view of specific flights. 🛫📊📅
+   - Monitor flight schedules and details.
+   - View, edit, and manage flight information. 📅📊

-### 🛒 User Screens 📂
+### 🛒 User Screens
-1. **My Orders Screen**:
+1. **My Orders**:
-   - Displays all past and future bookings.
+   - View past and future flight bookings.
-   - Allows easy navigation to specific flight details. 🛒🛫📂
+   - Navigate to specific flight details easily. 📂🛫
-2. **Help and Support Screen**:
+2. **Help & Support**:
-   - Offers detailed instructions and a user guide. 🆘📘🖱️
+   - Access detailed user guides and troubleshooting tips. 📘🆘
-3. **Home Screen**:
+3. **Home**:
-   - Last arrival flights display.
-   - A sortable table of future flights with booking options. 🏠📅🔍
+   - Display last-minute flight details and a sortable flight table. 🏠📅

-### 🔍 Key Functionalities ✈️
+### 🔍 Core Functionalities
 - **Flight Search**:
-  - Display all upcoming flights.
-  - Sorting by origin, destination, departure date, and arrival date. 🔍📊📅
+  - Show upcoming flights with sorting by origin, destination, departure, and arrival dates. 🔍📅
 - **Last Minute Flights**:
-  - Highlight flights departing within the current week.
+  - Highlight flights departing within the current week, with quick booking options. ✈️⏳
-  - Quick booking navigation. ⏳✈️🖱️

 ---

-## 🛠️ Standards and Guidelines 📜
+## 🛠️ Development Standards

-1. **🎨 Design and Components**:
-   - Use Angular Material components (toolbar, icon, menu, button, table, form field, etc.). ✨📐📋
-   - Maintain design consistency across all screens. 🎨✔️📱
-2. **📋 Coding Standards**:
-   - Adhere to Angular and TypeScript Style Guides.
+### 🎨 Design & UI Components
+- **Angular Material**: Utilize Angular Material for consistent UI elements (e.g., toolbar, buttons, tables). 🎨✨
+- **Responsive Layout**: Ensure the design is mobile-friendly and accessible. 📱🖥️

+### 📋 Coding Standards
+- Follow **Angular** and **TypeScript** style guides for clean, maintainable code. 📜
-   - Leverage directives (ngIf, ngFor), data binding, and built-in pipes (e.g., DatePipe, TitleCase). 🧑‍💻📜🔧
+- Use built-in Angular features such as directives (`ngIf`, `ngFor`), data binding, and pipes (e.g., `DatePipe`, `TitleCase`). 🧑‍💻

-3. **📄 Form Management**:
+### 📄 Form Management
-   - Utilize template-driven forms and two-way data binding (ngModel).
+- Leverage template-driven forms with two-way data binding (`ngModel`).
-   - Implement validation and error handling using Angular Material Form Fields. 📝✔️🛠️
+- Implement validation and error handling using Angular Material's form components. 📝✔️

 ---

-## 🌍 Data and Information Management ✈️
+## 🌍 Data Management & Entities

-### ✈️ Entities 📋
+### ✈️ Entities
 1. **Destination**:
-   - Attributes: destination name, image URL, airport name, airport website, email address, destination code. 🌍📧📷
+   - Fields: name, image URL, airport name, website, destination code. 🗺️
 2. **Flight**:
-   - Attributes: flight number, destination code, landing code, departure and arrival times, number of seats. ✈️🛫🛬
+   - Fields: flight number, destination, departure and arrival times, seat count. 🛫
 3. **Reservation**:
-   - Attributes: reservation code, flight number, number of passengers, passenger details (name, passport numbers). 🛒📋🛂
+   - Fields: reservation code, flight number, passenger count, passenger details (name, passport number). 🛒

-### 📦 Services 🔍
+### 📦 Services
-- Each entity is managed via a dedicated service with an array of at least 10 sample objects.
+- Each entity is managed by a dedicated service with:
-- Each service provides methods to:
-  1. Retrieve all objects (LIST). 📋📂🔍
+  1. Methods to **retrieve all objects**.
-  2. Retrieve specific object details (GET). 📋📄🔎
+  2. Methods to **retrieve specific object details**.

 ---

-## 🛠️ System Components 📱
+## 🛠️ System Components

-### 📋 Header Component 🖱️
+### 📋 Header Component
-- Displays the application name (navigates to the home screen).
+- Displays the application name and navigates to the home screen.
-- Includes a menu for navigation to administrator and user screens. 🛠️📋📱
+- Contains a menu for navigation between user and admin views.

-### 🆘 Footer Component 📩
+### 🆘 Footer Component
-- Includes a help icon leading to the Help and Support screen. 🆘📩📱
+- Includes a help icon leading to the **Help & Support** screen.

-### 📊 Tables 🖱️
+### 📊 Data Tables
-- Include columns for all displayed data items.
+- Display all relevant data in an organized table format.
-- Feature an "actions" column with buttons for detailed views. 📊🛠️🖱️
+- Include an "actions" column for quick access to flight details and other options.

 ---

-## 🏠 Screen Descriptions ✈️
+## 🏠 Screen Descriptions

-### ⏳ Home Screen 📅
+### ⏳ Home Screen
-- **Last Minute Flights Area**: Displays flights departing this week.
+- **Last Minute Flights**: List flights departing this week with a "book now" button.
-- **Flight Search Area**: Lists all future flights with sorting and booking options. ✈️📋📅
+- **Flight Search**: Display future flights with sorting options (by date, origin, destination). 🏠

-### 🛒 My Bookings Screen 📂
+### 🛒 My Orders Screen
-- Separate sections for past and future flights.
+- Display past and future bookings in separate sections.
-- Navigation to detailed flight views. 🛒📂🗂️
+- Quick navigation to detailed flight information. 🛒📂

 ---

-## 🌟 Highlights 🎨
+## 🌟 Highlights

-- Implement all features and details shown in provided screen illustrations.
+- Comprehensive functionality for both users and administrators.
-- Flexibility in design layout with adherence to functionality.
+- Consistent design with Angular Material components.
-- Maintain creative design consistency across the system. 🌟🎨✨
+- Flexibility for future enhancements while maintaining a clean codebase. ✨

 ---

-## 🛠️ Topics and Tools Covered 📋
+## 🛠️ Tools & Technologies

-- **Angular**: Components, Routing, Data Binding, Component Communication. 🛠️🌐🔗
+- **Angular**: Core framework for building the application.
-- **Angular Material**: Form Fields, Dialogs, Validation, and Error Handling. 📝✔️🛠️
+- **Angular Material**: UI components for a responsive design.
-- **Directives**: ngIf, ngFor. 🧑‍💻📋🔧
+- **Directives**: `ngIf`, `ngFor` for efficient DOM manipulation.
-- **Pipes**: Built-in (DatePipe, TitleCase). 📅📝🔗
+- **Pipes**: Built-in Angular pipes such as `DatePipe`, `TitleCase` for data formatting.
-- **Forms**: Template-driven, Two-way Binding. ✏️🔗📄
+- **Forms**: Template-driven forms with two-way data binding.
-- **Local Storage API**. 📦💻📂
+- **Local Storage API**: For storing temporary user data.
-- **JSON Integration**. 📝💾📊
+- **JSON**: For data storage and API integration.

 ---

-## 🚀 Summary ✈️
+## 🚀 Summary

-The OnoAir Flight Booking Management System is designed to serve as a robust and feature-rich application.
-It provides a hands-on opportunity for students to learn and implement cutting-edge front-end development practices using Angular.
-By the end of the project, participants will have a well-rounded understanding of building professional-grade web applications. 🚀📚✨
+The **OnoAir Flight Booking Management System** is a comprehensive and feature-rich application designed to provide an intuitive platform for both users and administrators.
+The project serves as an excellent learning opportunity for students to build real-world applications using **Angular** and **TypeScript**.

 ---

-### 🎓 Author ✍️
+### 🎓 Author

+**Tamir Sanbato**
+Front-End Development and Implementation Course
 Department of Computer Science
-Front-end Development and Implementation Course 🎓✍️💡 by Lecturer
-Ms. Babai Hava
+Lecturer: Ms. Babai Hava

-add by tamir sanbato